awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 ### Controlling RTP rolling buffer capacity

 The SDK maintains an RTP rolling buffer to hold the RTP packets.
 This is useful to respond to NACKs and even in case of JitterBuffer.
 The rolling buffer size is controlled by 3 parameters:
-1. MTU: This is set to a default of 1200
+1. MTU: This is set to a default of 1200 bytes
 2. Buffer duration: This is the amount of time of media that you would like the rolling buffer to accommodate before it is overwritten due to buffer overflow.
 By default, the SDK sets this to 1 second
 3. Highest expected bitrate: This is the expected bitrate of the media in question.
 The typical bitrates could vary based on resolution and codec.
 By default, the SDK sets this to 5 Mbps for video and 1 Mbps for audio